SolarArbiter/SolarArbiter.github.io/usecases.md

 #### 1.A.
 Compare a forecast to measurements {#uc1A}
 {: .anchor}

-**Use case narrative**: A framework user uploads a forecast or selects a benchmark forecast, uploads corresponding measured data or selects reference data, specifies filters, specifies temporal averaging, and selects metrics.
+**Use case narrative**: A framework user uploads a forecast or selects a benchmark forecast for a single location, uploads corresponding measured data or selects reference data, specifies filters, specifies temporal averaging, and selects metrics.
 The framework calculates metrics, provides a visual display of forecast performance and an evaluation report for download.

 **Requirements**:

 - User can upload measured data, select from previously uploaded measured data, or select a location/period with reference data ([4.E](#uc4E)).
   - If uploading data, user must define relevant metadata including location, data type, and units.
-  - Data type can be irradiance, power, or net-load.
 - User can upload a corresponding [forecast](#forecastdef) ([4.C](#uc4C)) or select corresponding benchmark forecast ([4.D](#uc4D)).
-The forecast value type must be deterministic.
+The forecast must be single-valued (e.g. mean or 95th percentile) at each time.
 - Framework applies data quality checks to uploaded data and forecasts ([4.G](#uc4G)).
 - User can specify filters to exclude forecast or data points (a subset of (time, value) pairs), by time or by value ([2.A](#uc2A)).
 - User can select among forecast performance metrics ([3.A](#uc3A)).